daniel-dsouza/psychic-octo-giggle/Tips-and-Tricks.md

 `/usr/bin/sh -c 'kwriteconfig5 --file "kcminputrc" --group "Mouse" --key "XLbInptAccelProfileFlat" false'`

 ## Rudder pedals
-If your pedals aren't being recognized, the following python script may help:
+If your pedals aren't being recognized by Star Citizen, but work on Linux, the following Python script may help:
 https://github.com/beniwtv/evdev-spoof-device

+This creates a virtual device from the real device, adding a few more capabilities to make Star Citizen not discard it as an invalid device.

 ## Suggestions for a good gaming experience
 https://robertsspaceindustries.com/spectrum/community/LUG/forum/149/thread/information-how-to-get-a-good-experience-with-star